 This most simple dal can be served as a side dish or a plain meal.
-In the south of India it is called uppu paruppu; the Parsi community call it dhandar.
+In the south of India it is called uppu paruppu; the Parsi community, where this recipe comes from, call it dhandar.

-This preparation is often used as the starting point for more interesting dal recipes.
+This preparation is often used as the starting point for other dal recipes.
 You add spices to make tarka dal, you can add spinach or eggs to make a heartier dish.

 This version has a mixture of split pigeon peas and red lentils – toor dal and masoor dal.
 You can make it with either, or both.
-We like the texture that using both provides.
+We like the texture that you get by using both.

 The asafoetida and turmeric are to help digestion, sanitise the lentils, and reduce flatulence.